A program may have a lot of unused code and data. There can be many reasons:

 - There is indeed unused code and data in all code paths.

-- The code and data may be unused in some code paths.
+- The code and data may be unused in some code paths but not all.
 This is common for libraries where not all usage can exercise all code paths.

 type_info